Bubba Ho-Tep (novella): Sequels

 Coscarelli never intended to create a sequel to Bubba Ho-Tep, and the end credits announced a second film entitled Bubba Nosferatu: Curse of the She-Vampires as a joke.
 He changed his mind after the positive reception of the first film and after several people inquired about the sequel.
-Lansdale developed ideas discussed for the follow-up into a novella, Bubba and the Cosmic Bloodsuckers, published in 2017.
-This story took place earlier in Elvis's life, during a period in which he worked for Colonel Parker battling monsters prior to exchanging identifies with Sebastian Haff.
+Lansdale developed ideas discussed for the follow-up into a novella, Bubba and the Cosmic Blood-suckers, published in 2017.
+This story took place earlier in Elvis's life, during a period in which he worked for Colonel Parker battling monsters prior to exchanging identities with Sebastian Haff.

 In 2018, IDW Publishing released a five-issue limited series adaptation of the novella, retitled Bubba Ho-Tep and the Cosmic Blood-Suckers.
 The series was supervised by Lansdale, written by Joshua Jabcuga, and illustrated by Tadd Galusha.
 In 2019, Dynamite Entertainment published a four-issue crossover miniseries, Army of Darkness / Bubba Ho-Tep, a sequel to the original story which saw Elvis team up with Bruce Campbell's iconic character, Ash Williams.